indimail/indimail-virtualdomains/nssd-x/README-nssd.md

 `./configure --with-mysqlprefix=/usr/local`

-* Edit /etc/indimail/nssd.conf (or /var/vpopmail/etc/nssd.conf) You will find nssd.conf in samples directory of the source
+* Edit /etc/indimail/nssd.conf.
+You will find nssd.conf in samples directory of the source

 * Edit (or create) /etc/nsswitch.conf such that it contains at least the following: